Smoke free Preston

 A member of staff keeps smoking at work, what can I do?

-Firstly you should ensure that you have a smokefree policy in place, see the example from Smokefree England.
+Firstly you should ensure that you have a smokefree policy in place.

-You should then begin disciplinary proceeding against your employee, as you would for any other mis-behaviour at work, see the example flow chart from Smokefree England.
-You may wish to consider seeking help from the Advisory, Conciliation and Arbitration Service.
+You should then begin disciplinary proceeding against your employee, as you would for any other misbehaviour at work.
+You may wish to consider seeking help from the Advisory, Conciliation and Arbitration Service (ACAS).

 Remember that if the business fails to address the issue, they to are committing an offence, by failing to prevent smoking.